Topological and Temporal Stability Analysis of the Lightning Network: Results

+As a side note, while this reflects the current observed operational robustness of the network, such stability is not guaranteed in the future.
+The ongoing loss of information centrality and the growing number of communities may eventually reach a critical threshold at which payment flows might be more substantially impacted.
-Finally, to quantify the decentralization and inequality within the LN snapshots, we employ the \textit{Gini} index, following the approach of Zabka et al.\cite{Zabka2024}, particularly in the context of multi-path payments.

-The \textit{Lorenz} curves shown in the \textit{Figure~\ref{fig12}} are reconstructed over time and are based on the cumulative distribution of betweenness centrality values across nodes.
-These curves provide a visual representation of centrality inequality, illustrating the extent to which a small subset of nodes dominates the routing of payments.
+Finally, to comprehensively quantify the decentralization and inequality within the LN, we employ the \textit{Gini index}, following the approach of Zabka et al.\citep{Zabka2024}.
+The Gini index provides a visual representation of betweenness centrality inequality, illustrating the extent to which a small subset of nodes dominates the routing of payments therefore reflecting overall transactional stability.

-A lower \textit{Gini} index indicates a more equitable and decentralized network, whereas a higher value reflects growing centralization and increased vulnerability – particularly if the most frequently used nodes become unresponsive.
-Obviously, a topology dominated by a small number of highly influential nodes, through which the majority of payments are routed, may compromise the overall robustness of the network\cite{Zabka2024}.
-However, from a network stability perspective, it is evident that these central nodes tend to remain online for extended periods or are seamlessly replaced, along with their associated payment channels, thereby contributing to pathfinding stability.
+A lower Gini index indicates a more equitable and decentralized network structure, whereas a higher value reflects increasing centralization and heightened vulnerability -- particularly if the most frequently used nodes become unresponsive.
+A topology dominated by a small number of highly influential nodes, through which the majority of payments are routed, may undermine the overall robustness of the network\citep{Zabka2024}.
+However, from the perspective of transactional stability, if these centralized nodes remain online for extended periods or can be seamlessly replaced, together with their associated payment channels -- pathfinding stability can be preserved.

-These results together provide strong empirical evidence that the LN has become increasingly centralized over time, reaching \textit{Gini} values exceeding 0.95, but also topologically stable.
-These findings align with our above results obtained from evaluating actual LN's routing algorithms (\textit{LND}, \textit{ECL}, and \textit{CLN}) and payment hops distribution, as illustrated in the \textit{Figure~\ref{fig11}}.

-Overall, this analysis supports the conclusion that the general LN topology remains largely stable, despite gradually evolving over time.
+As illustrated in \textit{Figure~\ref{fig14}}, the LN stay centralized over time, with Gini values exceeding 0.95 and subsequently oscillating above this threshold.
+Gini values above 0.95 indicate extreme concentration, comparable to highly centralized infrastructure networks.
+This pattern persists even when accounting for realistic pathfinding strategies, whose dynamics appear to be strongly positively correlated with unweighted Gini measure.

+On the one hand, our findings confirm the results reported in Zabka et al.\citep{Zabka2024}, indicating a high degree of centralization.
+On the other hand, our results extend this empirical evidence by demonstrating that the network remains operationally stable, despite the presence of central nodes that may be regarded as structural vulnerabilities in generic case.

+However, this concentration should be interpreted as a potential vulnerability rather than direct evidence of systemic fragility.
+Demonstrating robustness under stress would require dedicated attack simulations, targeted hub-removal experiments, correlated failure scenarios, or liquidity shock analyses, which are outside the scope of the present study.